 FAITH IN A NEW DIRECTION

-My cats were patiently waiting by the sink as they do every morning.
+That was the night I came to the decision of a trilogy and I haven’t stopped yet.
+Meanwhile some things do stay the same year round.
+My cats patiently wait by the sink as they do every morning.
 They are listening for that ‘music to their ears’ sound of the can opener or that regular ‘zip’ from the lid on their favorite breakfast morsels.
-I even wished them the same new year’s greeting but they looked bored as I unhooked the old calendar & hung up the new one.
+Then they watch the snow days pass by while they are snug and warm.

+I brewed my cup of coffee in my favorite pottery mug with the purple & pink pansies painted on it.
 No laundry fairy visited through the wee hours so the clothes I tossed into the washer were still there.

 When I walk outside (properly dressed of course), and the crisp cold air hits and it can be bitterly cold enough to take your breath away, I feel the same powerful attraction to the ice & snow as I do when walking beside the ocean.
-There isn’t anything more dazzling than the sun shining after a 3 or 4 day January blizzard!
+There isn’t anything more dazzling than the sun shining after a 3 or 4 day winter blizzard!

 I cannot ignore the moon glow at night or the streetlamp shining through snow covered trees.
 On clear nights the sky is alive with brilliant stars.
 Snowflakes the size of marshmallows fall through the night and by morning we awaken to a winter wonderland that is so beautiful that I couldn’t imagine living in a land where it never snows!
 (Of course that is before I have to go and shovel myself out & get some help).